1 Getting Started

 We won’t discuss these alternatives in these workshops.
 The most likely reason for you to use one of them is that you are already a keen programmer with strong preferences concerning your tools.

-Try this.
+3. Try this.
 You should find a shortcut to open R in the Start menu on Windows or the Launchpad in macOS.
-On Linux or macOS you can also open a terminal window, type ‘r’, and press enter.↩︎
+On Linux or macOS you can also open R by opening a terminal window, typing ‘r’, and pressing enter.↩︎